 Using the Maple-graded question type, you create a question that uses Maple functionality when creating the correct answer and determining if the student's response is correct.
 You can also display a plot of the student's response.
 For information on creating questions, making assignments, and exporting Maple T.A. course modules, see

 Algorithmic variables can be used to create a question that contains randomly generated parameters.
 You can refer to algorithmic variables in the Question, Answer, Hints, and Feedback input regions, as well as in other variable definitions.
 To reference an algorithmic variable, include "`$variable`" as text or 2-D Math, for example, x := `$myvariable`.
 Adding algorithmic variables to the question is optional.

-In the following execution group, add an algorithmic variable.
+In the following execution group, define an algorithmic variable.
 To include more variables, add more execution groups.
-If your assignment contains more than one algorithmic variable, ensure the variable names are unique.
+If your assignment contains more than one algorithmic variable, ensure that the variable names are unique.